jackiehyho/portfolio2024-final/src/content/portfolio/memorme.md

 <details>
 <summary><strong>03 Develop</strong></summary>

+Given the limited time that we have, we generated two concrete ideas for our service, a digital and a physical service.

 ### Idea #1: A digital service
-Using a timer of 10 minutes, we collectively wrote down questions on each sticky note and hid the questions from each other.
-This is to help speed up question generation and prevent ourselves from peeking and getting stuck on what to write.
+A digital service, which allowed the user to consolidate their life into one space.
+We import all social media channels, cloud storage into one space.
+The tool allows you to sift through and build understanding around key events and periods of your life.
+The end result is a summarization of the user's life and can be expressed into physical forms such as a novel, comic book, Vinyl and etc.

 ### Idea #2: A physical service
-Using a timer of 10 minutes, we collectively wrote down questions on each sticky note and hid the questions from each other.
-This is to help speed up question generation and prevent ourselves from peeking and getting stuck on what to write.
+An external service provided to senior homes to help seniors build their life story so that their legacy can be remembered by family and friends.

+We opted to go with option #2.
 </details>
 <details>

 <summary><strong>04 Deliver</strong></summary>

-## Show, Don't tell
-Showing a protoype allows others to experience the service and provides more clarity to the idea than just presenting a deck.

-## Learning by Doing, Not Talking
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Zg0DkyFDdhQ?si=XPb8i1M1_qVDa4DM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 </details>
 <details>

 <summary><strong>Key Takeways & Reflection</strong></summary>

+Service design has been something that I had been understood and had been practicing unconsciously.
+For me, I always felt a certain disconnection to why services are so disjointed sometimes.
+This event has opened my eyes to the need of more service designers in the world to help support businesses and government entities.
+To help plan and organize their resources in order to improve their employee experience which indirectly improves the customer experience.

 ### What is Service Design in Practice?
 - Service Design is holistic and focuses on the end-to-end experience.
 - Service Design is a never ending processes.
-- Service is the responsibility of an organization
+- Service Design is the responsibility of an organization to maintain.

 ### Show, Don't tell
 Showing a protoype allows others to experience the service and provides more clarity to the idea than just presenting a deck.

 ### Learn by Doing, Not Talking
 You get better by actively practicing and not just talk about it.
 </details>